-If you put the wrong type of tires on your car, it is a situation that’s not easily rectified, and there are a lot of factors to choosing the best ones.
+If you put the wrong type of tires on your car, it is a situation that’s not easily rectified, and there are a lot of factors in choosing the best ones.
 That’s why I’m here.

 By the time you finish this article, you’ll know everything you could ever need to know about RC tires and have my picks for the best crawler tires on the market today.

 The softness of an RC car tire is called the compound.
 Every manufacturer has a range of tire rubber, so therefore a range of compounds.

 They give names to these compounds to make it easier to find what you want.
 However, if you’re a newbie to all of this, it can be really annoying and overwhelming to discern what you truly need for your car.